-You can check for Blue Cash Everyday pre-qualification.
+You can check for Amex Blue Cash Everyday pre-qualification.
 Go to Amex’s pre-qualified offers page, enter your contact information and the last four digits of your Social Security Number, and click the "View my Offers" button.
 If you are pre-qualified, it means American Express has done a soft inquiry into your credit and thinks you’d likely get approved.

-Your Blue Cash Everyday approval odds should be pretty similar to your odds with other American Express credit cards.
+Your Amex Blue Cash Everyday approval odds should be pretty similar to your odds with other American Express credit cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.